chesorwell/business/GIVEN.md

   1. **Acceleration vs Speed**.
 Most smart people are afraid to leave their comfort zone where they are PRO and rarely advanced on the new territories where they SUCK.
 And instead keep double investing on their existing skills.
 I am a super fast learner and shall double invest on any skills or domain knowledge which is the RIGHT to learn, even if I currently suck at it.
   2. **Cold Outreach** potential clients.
 Including interviewing them when you have nothing to sell.
 Follow up on not responded emails.
 Ask "Why" even after they reject you.
 Analyze rejections with curiosity.
   3. **Listening and Empathy**.
 Specialist think that they "know", interrupt and push their "smart reason" missing out that Listening and Empathy is not only allows you to learn way more things (there is always something to learn), but most importantly it allows you to make people WANT to listen to you.
   4. **Essentialism**.
 Specialists have hard time using boring tech stack, delivering ugly code or solving something manually if it can be automated "in 5 minutes".
-I shall focus on Efficiency and Simplicity to get the job done and iterated fast no matter what technology I use, wether it's manual or else.
+I shall focus on Efficiency and Simplicity to get the job done and iterated fast no matter what technology I use, whether it's manual or else.
 I shall only think about automation, polishing or optimization when and if it's needed.
 I shall also "Kill my darlings" when I see that it's no longer adding value without any Sunk Costs.
   5. **No to shortcuts**.
 I shall refuse any projects that don't move me forward my goals even if it's an "easy cash".
   6. **Under-promising**.
 Most specialists over promise and under deliver.
 I shall say "I can deliver it in 3 day" even if I think I can do it in 1.
   7. **Value Oriented Prices**.
 I shall ignore the COST when thinking of how much I will charge.
 Most people think "cost + margin = price".
 I shall think "value = price".
 So even if it costs me nothing to deliver, I shall charge as much as I possibly can confidently with cool.
 And when I say "It'll cost you approximately $20k" and then I shut up, because who ever speaks next will lose.